Nitecore MH25GTS

 Introduction:

-Since I was going to make a list of the best Tactical Flashlights currently available, I wanted to buy one of the best tactical flashlights currently on the market.
-I bought my copy on Aliexpress, but it looks like I received the Chinese version packaging instead of the English version.
+Since I was going to list the best Tactical Flashlights currently available, I wanted to buy one of the best tactical flashlights currently on the market.
+I bought my copy on Aliexpress, but it looks like I received the Chinese version of the packaging instead of the English version.
 Fortunately, the manual is still in English.
 The parcel was a little damaged, and I received the cool white version.

 What you’ll get: